 - Lok Adalat, or "people's court," is an informal forum that fosters talks in the presence of a judicial officer and where issues get resolved without undue focus on legal proceedings.
 The Lok Adalat's decision is decisive and agreed upon by the parties and cannot be appealed in a court of law.

-Benefits of the Alternative Dispute Resolution
+Here are some of the benefits of Alternative Dispute Resolution -

 - Procedural flexibility helps to save time while alleviating the stress associated with typical trials.